maziac/DeZog/documentation/EmulatorInterface.md

 ## ZEsarUX

-The Machine communicates with the emulator via the ZEsaruxSocket.
+The EmulatorClass communicates with the emulator via the ZEsaruxSocket.
 The following commands are used.

-### Machine
+### EmulatorClass

 Initialization (after connection setup):
 - about
 - get-version
-- get-current-machine
+- get-current-EmulatorClass
 - set-debug-settings
 - enter-cpu-step